-Many dog moms and dads have a can of pumpkin on hand for times when a dog has minimal diarrhea that doesn’t require veterinary visit.
+Most pet parents have a can of pumpkin on hand for times when a dog has minimal diarrhea that doesn’t require a veterinary visit.
 Pumpkin is rich in fiber so while it is touted as a quick fix for a dog with diarrhea, it may not actually help due to its fibrous nature.
 Find out what’s causing your dog’s diarrhea.

 I always have a can of Dr. Harvey’s Runs Be Done on hand.
 Runs Be Done is a blend of pumpkin, slippery elm, apple, pectin, bentonite clay, and other healing herbs that you mix with food based on your dog’s weight.
 Canned pumpkin tends to go to waste after you use a small amount.
 I keep Runs Be Done in my kitchen cabinet since it comes in a convenient powder.
 Get a can of Runs Be Done on Amazon here.

 Can Dogs Eat Raw Pumpkin?

 Just because a dog can eat raw pumpkin doesn’t mean he should.
 Dr. Mahaney says that while pumpkin alone is not a dangerous food, raw pumpkin can be.
 If your dog nibbles on a pumpkin sitting on someone’s porch or in a field perhaps, he can become very sick from the mold or bacteria it contains.
 Things like vomiting, lack of appetite, diarrhea, or gastric upset may occur.